Social media is becoming the only way to actually prove you’re doing something with your life.

 I came out here thinking I was so head strong and so rightly directed with what I felt, because I had cut my ties with my job and I didn’t have a partner to think about, but if anything, I’ve become worse.

-The fear of him, his friends or family all looking up my Instagram to take pity on the life I am living without him, was a huge factor as to why I was projecting so much time into generating the “positives”, I felt more of an unsettled fear that I would attract added judgement if I didn’t exploit all the friends and incredible things I have been up to, when actually, it screams the complete opposite and makes it declare the reality that I have been applying more time into my news feeds more than my moments I’m living.
+The fear of him, his friends or family all looking up my Instagram to take pity on the life I am living without him, was a huge factor as to why I was projecting so much time into generating the “positives”, I felt more of an unsettled fear that I would attract added judgement if I didn’t exploit all the friends and incredible things I have been up to and met, when actually, it screams the complete opposite and makes it declare the reality that I have been applying more time into my news feeds than my moments I’m living.

 I care so much what other people think of me that it dawned on me, by being so engulfed in social media I wasn’t even living my life fully.